Prabesh789/Data_Analyst_Boot_Camp/README.md

 3. **Handle Null and Blank Values**: Review and manage null and blank values to ensure data completeness and integrity.
 4. **Remove Unnecessary Columns and Rows**: Eliminate columns and rows that are not required for analysis or processing.

+### Exploratory Data Analysis in MySQL

+Previous cleaned data is used for EDA.

+**Exploratory Data Analysis**: It helps understand the dataset's structure, identify key variables, detect outliers, and uncover patterns and relationships, providing insights before applying statistical models.

 Updating Soon ........